The Best Cafés in London — The Ultimate Design-Led Guide to Coffee and Pastries in the Capital

 Playful and iconic, the Yeast Bakery's mishmash of surfaces, furniture styles, and color choices has something for all.
 Because of my vintage-informed taste, I am a big fan of the rose-and-white, 'broken' tile floor, the transitional style of its loose furnishings, and the Bauwerk limewash that conveys a seasoned look to its walls.
 As for their baked selection, I am a sucker for a seasonal fruit Danish or a custard-stuffed Brioche Feuilletée, even better if dipped in a piping hot cup of Americano, no milk, please.

-If you live in London, Jolene is one of those places that will serendipitously find you before you get to discover it yourself.
+If you live in London, Jolene is one of those names that will serendipitously find you before you discover it yourself.
 Why?
-Because it isn't just a bakery or a restaurant, but more of a cult.
-Having first opened its doors in the fall of 2018, this ever-busy Newington Green eatery and pastry haven represents a rite of passage for people moving to London and its hip East End, specifically.
-Try your luck on any weekend and you'll be met with queues of locals patiently waiting for their turn to taste its freshly baked creations and daily changing, seasonal menu.
-These marry the best of local produce with a rotating selection of fish and meats that, presented simply on small plates, are ideal to share and packed with flavor.
-The brutalist interiors of the space fit seamlessly within its urban, post-industrial location, letting exposed concrete walls and minimalism interior design-inspired sitting areas exalt the explosion of color, texture, and form of its acclaimed bakery.
+Because it isn't just a bakery (or a restaurant, in the case of its Newington Green and Hornsey Road locations) but more of a cult.
+Having opened its doors in the fall of 2018, this ever-busy pastry haven represents a rite of passage for people moving to London and its hip East End, specifically.
+Try your luck on any weekend and you'll be met with queues of locals patiently waiting for their turn to taste its freshly baked creations, distributed across its four addresses from the group's bakery on Hornsey Road, and available take away-only at the group's two cafés-cum-eateries.

 5. Wolfox at LOAFT